Clean-Fuel Tax Credits On A Fast Track

 Key Takeaways:

-• The Biden administration intends to finalize rules for clean-fuel tax credits, particularly for sustainable aviation fuel (SAF), before President-elect Trump's inauguration on January 20.
+• The Biden administration is aiming to finalize rules for clean-fuel tax credits, including for sustainable aviation fuel (SAF), to take effect in 2025 before President-elect Trump's inauguration.

-• This move contrasts with Trump's stated intent to reverse Biden's recent pause on liquid natural gas (LNG) approvals.
+• Separately, President-elect Trump plans to reverse Biden's pause on liquid natural gas (LNG) approvals.

 See a mistake?
 Contact us.